-"Ah, Effendi," he said, "a bad road, a very bad road, indeed-and a wild set of villagers.
-It was up there a Spaniard, a very rich man, was killed by the dervishes last year, out of hatred of the infidel.
+'Ah, Effendi,' he said, 'a bad road-a very bad road indeed-and a wild set of villagers.
+It was up there a Spaniard-a very rich man-was killed by the dervishes last year out of hatred of the infidel.
 I don't advise you to try there.
+It's called Beni-Mengella.'

-It's called Beni-Mengella-2" In spite of this adjuration, however, Mr. Hayward loosened his rein, and took the last-named path without a word of explanation.
+In spite of this adjuration, however, Mr. Hayward coosened his rein, and took the last-named path without a word of explanation.
 Owen followed in silence.
-The Arab servant, for his part, was too respectful or too overawed to venture on questioning him.
-They rode on for some minutes along the steep and narrow mule-track, a more ledge on the hillside, mounting up and ever up, beset with endless loose stones, and overhung by ragged thickets of prickly cactus.
+The Arab servant for his part was too respectful or too overawed to venture on questioning him.

+They rode on for some minutes along the steep and narrow mule-track, a mere ledge on the hillside, mounting up and ever up, beset with endless loose stones, and overhung by ragged thickets of prickly cactus.
 It was a beautiful scene.
-To the left, rose the mountains, densely wooded to the top with rich and luxuriant southern vegetation; to the right, yawned the ravine, leading down into a deep valley, tilled in patches with scanty corn or waving gray with silvery olive groves.
-White villages perched here and there on buttressed spurs of the mountain-tops; petty mosques or domed tombs and whited sepulchers of dead saints served to diversify the principal heights with appropriate local landmarks.
-Below lay tangled gorges of the mountain streams, pink with flowering oleanders, or draped by rich nce more, with his shoulders ad road, a very of villagers.
-It rich man, was r, out of hatred ou to try there. the last-named on.
-Owen folervant, for his verawed to venalong the steep dge on the hillbeset with endragged thickets tiful scene.
-To nsely wooded to outhern vegetaravine, leading in patches with th silvery olive here and there tain-tops; petty nited sepulchers ly the principal andmarks.
-Beuntain streams, r draped by rich festoons of creamy African clematis.
-Now and then, near the villages, they just spied for a second some group of laughing girls, their faces unveiled, bearing pitchers on their heads, and passing to and fro with loud cries and merry chatter from the fountain.
-Mr. Hayward would have given much to get a snap shot at such a group; but, unfortunately, the Berber women were as timid as fawns, and, seeing them, fled scared behind the shelter of the trees, or peeped out at them as they passed from behind some darkling doorway with the mingled curiosity and fear of a pack of shy children.
-After half an hour or more of this silent ride Owen broke in suddenly at last: "I thought, Mr. Hayward, you meant to go to Duarzin."
-"So I did," his friend answered without looking back or slackening rein; "but at the very last moment I changed my mind.
-Modifiability of opinion, you know, Owen, as Herbert Spencer says, is a fair rough test of the highest intelligence."
+To the left rose the mountains, densely wooded to the top with rich and luxuriant Southern vegetation; to the right yawned the ravine, leading down into a deep valley, tilled in patches with scanty corn or waving gray with silvery olive groves.
+White villages perched here and there on buttressed spurs of the mountain-tops, petty mosques or domed tombs and whited sepulchres of dead saints, served to diversify the principal heights with appropriate local landmarks.
+Below lay tangled gorges of the mountain streams, pink with flowering oleanders or draped by rich festoons of creamy African Now and then, near the villages, they just clematis. spied for a second some group of laughing girls, their faces unveiled, bearing pitchers on their heads, and passing to and fro with loud cries and merry chatter from the fountain.
+Mr. Hayward would have given much to get a snap-shot at such a group; but, unfortunately, the Berber women were as timid as fawns, and, seeing them, fled scared behind the shelter of the trees, or peeped out at them as they passed from behind some darkling doorway with the mingled curiosity and fear of a pack of shy children.

+After half an hour or more of this silent ride, Owen

+broke in suddenly at last:

+'I thought, Mr. Hayward, you meant to go to Ouar-zin.

+'So I did,' his friend answered, without looking back or slackening rein, 'but at the very last moment I changed my mind.
+Modifiability of opinion, you know, Owen, as Herbert Spencer says, is a fair rough test of the highest intelligence.'

 When Mr. Hayward talked like that Owen was always overawed.
 Irrepressible, cheery English schoolboy that he was at heart, those short sentences of Mr. Hayward's shut him up completely.
-As he answered nothing of himself, then, his friend added, after a pause: